 30) Take a Boat Cruise Along the Na Pali Coast

-There are only four ways to see the famed rugged Na Pali Coast: hike (12 miles round trip overnight backpacking), kayak (can be a rough paddle), helicopter, and by boat (includes snorkeling for morning sails, or you can take a sunset sail in the afternoon).
-There are a handful of companies who offer catamaran sails or rafting along the Na Pali Coast.
-Feel free to reach out to me if you’d like help deciding which one is best, and I will be happy to make a personalized recommendation.
+There are only four ways to see the famed rugged Na Pali Coast: hike (22 miles round trip overnight backpacking), kayak (can be a rough paddle), helicopter, and by boat (includes snorkeling for morning sails, or you can take a sunset sail in the afternoon, which includes dinner).
 Most boat tours depart from Port Allen in the town of Ele’ele and depart early because the sea is calmest in the morning and the sea life (turtles, dolphins, manta rays, eagle rays, etc. are also more active in the mornings.)

 Visiting Oahu?
 Be sure to read my posts on A Local’s Ultimate Oahu Foodie Guide and Things to Do on Oahu’s North Shore next.